leangjia/blender_docs/manual/modeling/modifiers/generate/skin.rst

 ==============

 That modifier needs a set of specific data in the original mesh to work properly.
-This data allows to define the root vertices of each tree, which ones are loose (see `Selected Vertices`_ above), and the size (radius) of the skin at each vertex.
+This data allows to define the root vertices of each tree, which ones are loose, and the size (radius) of the skin at each vertex.
 The radii of input vertices can be individually scaled in Edit Mode with the :doc:`/modeling/meshes/editing/mesh/transform/skin_resize`.